sbuckner6/piano-player/README.md

 3. Run `docker run -d -p 5000:5000 piano-player`
 4. Navigate to http://localhost:5000
 5. Click the piano
-6. If you don't hear anything or get an error, just refresh
+6. If you don't hear anything or get an error, just refresh (I'm still investigating this bug)

 ## Non-Docker Instructions